Truth and Reconciliation - Opportunities for Reconciliation | Royal Architectural Institute of Canada

 ENGAGE

-How do you like your reconciliation worksheet to discuss collaboratively with your circles to grow a shared understanding and actively engage relational accountabilities
+How do you like your reconciliation worksheet to discuss collaboratively with your circles to grow a shared understanding and actively engage relational accountabilities from the Yellowhead Institute.

 GIVE

-• Support Indigenous artists, writers, musicians.
+• Support Indigenous artists, writers, musicians

 • Support or volunteer for local Indigenous businesses, organizations, or causes